mcdemarco/the-new-kitchen-cookbook/meat/molha.md

 3. Simmer for 2 1/2 hours.
 4. Add the remaining vegetables and cook 1/2 hour more.
 5. Optionally, thicken with flour in the ratio of 1 T flour to 1/4 c water.

+### Instant Pot Directions

+1. Optionally dust the beef with flour.
+Optionally sauté the onions.
+2. Sauté the beef.
+Deglaze with the wine.
+3. Add all remaning ingredients at once.
+4. Cook on high pressure for 35 minutes.
+5. Let stand 10 minutes before releasing.